aryadaroui/csulb-master-thesis-class/intro to latex.md

 \end{document}
 ```

 The `h` parameter tells the compiler you want your picture roughly where you inserted it.
 This is important because sometimes figures can be positioned awkwardly on a page, so the compiler will choose a good place for us.
 If you wish to put it exactly where you inserted it, you can use `H` instead.
 Alternatively, you can use `t` or `b` for top or bottom, respectively.
+This can be a little finicky if you have a lot of images you are trying to place on one page.

 ### Tables